Vietnam vs. China Manufacturing Cost Breakdown: What Actually Drives Total Cost

 A useful way to think about manufacturing geography is this:

 Countries do not compete equally across every category.
-They compete differently depending on operational structure.

 That distinction becomes much clearer once the cost breakdown is examined in detail.